-This section is divided into 29 bike law and safety/bike skills topics
+This section is divided into 29 skills, safety, and bike law topics.

-It includes bike laws and safety tips specific to biking in Monterey County.
+It includes local ordinances and other tips specific to biking in Monterey County.

 It is also useful for people who bike in all parts of California, and elsewhere!

 This section of the Tips for Bicycling Monterey County guide is dedicated to them, as well as to all people who bike.
 It is even dedicated to those who don’t bike, and just want to support their loved ones in developing bike skills that will keep them safer.